anupam-90/anupammardhekar_2511950_part2_kpi_experiment/README.md

 * **"Forced" Conversions:** Implementing aggressive sales tactics that may lead to higher initial signups but result in long-term churn.
 * **Declining Customer Satisfaction:** A high conversion rate might be achieved by misleading users, leading to an increase in support tickets and refund requests.
 * **Cannibalization:** We might convert users who would have purchased anyway, or worse, exhaust a cohort that is not yet ready to pay, damaging brand reputation.

+## Task 4: Data Cleaning and Preparation

+To ensure the integrity of the experiment analysis, the following data cleaning steps were performed:

+1. **Missing Values**: Identified missing values in `days_to_convert`.
+These were expected as they represent users who have not yet converted to a paid plan.
+No imputation was performed to avoid biasing conversion metrics.
+2. **Group Counts**: Verified balanced distribution between Control and Treatment groups.
+3. **Duplicate User IDs**: Checked for duplicate `user_id` entries; none were found, ensuring unique user-level tracking.
+4. **Invalid Binary Values**: Validated that all indicator columns (`visited_landing_page`, `started_trial`, etc.) contain only 0 or 1.
+No invalid values were found.
+5. **Outlier Handling Update**: To ensure the analysis focuses on the quality of revenue generated, we refined the outlier detection method.
+Instead of applying the Interquartile Range (IQR) to the total user base (which is skewed by non-paying users), we restricted the analysis to the **cohort of converting users** (`revenue_30d > 0`).
+   - **Q1**: ₹404.02
+   - **Q3**: ₹1,178.67
+   - **IQR**: ₹774.65
+   - **Upper Boundary**: ₹2,340.63
+   Any user with a `revenue_30d` exceeding ₹2,340.63 is flagged as an outlier to prevent these values from disproportionately influencing our mean revenue comparisons between groups.
+6. **Segment Distribution**: Analyzed the distribution of `region`, `device_type`, and `traffic_source` across `experiment_group` to ensure no selection bias occurred during the randomization process.